cypress-io/cypress-example-recipes/examples/stubbing-spying__google-analytics/README.md

 # Stubbing Google Analytics

-This is an example showing how to blacklist requests for `www.google-analytics.com`.
+This is an example showing how to block requests for `www.google-analytics.com`.

 Even though we are preventing the actual `GA` script from loading, we can still stub the `window.ga` object and ensure its being called correctly.